What is the research scan?

 We scan all the studies about improving quality in healthcare and highlight research that might be most helpful and interesting for the people working to improve healthcare services.
 You can sign up for a monthly research scan alert and we’ll email you highlights at the end of each month.

 The research scan focuses on empirical studies that have the potential to support people in making a practical difference.
-For updates on policy documents, opinion articles, or unpublished literature, the Department of Health’s weekly email bulletin and the NHS Institute of Innovation and Improvement’s email alert may be of interest.
+For updates on policy documents, opinion articles, or unpublished literature, the Department of Health’s weekly email bulletin and NHS England's news bulletins may be of interest.

 We consider the research scan as an improvement programme in itself, and are continuously looking to improve how it is presented and our selection criteria.
 We welcome any feedback, suggestions or comments on the scan; please contact Research.firstname.lastname@example.org.